Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/key_business_findings.md

 ### Finding

-The inactive-customer analysis identified customer records with a `NULL` last order date.
+The analysis identified <b> 701 customer records with no linked purchase history </b>.

-This means no sales order was linked to those customer records.
+AdventureWorks contained <b> 19,820 customer records </b>, of which <b> 19,119 had placed at least one order</b>.
+The remaining 701 records had no linked sales orders and should be distinguished from customers who purchased previously but later became inactive.

 ### Business meaning